On the tau invariants in instanton and monopole Floer theories: Computation for twist knots

-is surjective and since $\shg(-S^3(K_1),-\Ga_1,1)$ has rank 1 it is actually an isomorphism.
-Now we go back to the surgery exact triangle in (\ref{eq: graded surgery exact triangle along alpha}), which corresponds to surgeries on the curve $\al\subset{\rm int}(S^3(K_m))$.
-Since $\al$ is disjoint from the boundary, (and as above, disjoint from $S_m$), we have the following exact triangle for any $m$ and $n$.
+is surjective, and, since $\shg(-S^3(K_1),-\Ga_1,1)$ has rank 1 it is actually an isomorphism (for the monopole case, the argument is essentially the same as in the proof of \fullref{lem: only rank is important}).
+Now we go back to the surgery exact triangle in \eqref{eq: graded surgery exact triangle along alpha}, which corresponds to surgeries on the curve $\al\subset\Int S^3(K_m)$.
+Since $\al$ is disjoint from the boundary, and as above, disjoint from all Seifert surfaces $S_{m,n}$, we have the following exact triangle for any $m$ and $n$ (where we again omit the surfaces):

 There are contact $2$-handle attaching maps